data-futurists/UKHDS-person-alert-codes/Example Scenarios.md

+# Person Alert Codes Examples

-# Demonstrating the Value of the Person Alert Model
+## Demonstrating the Value of the Person Alert Model

 These examples illustrate how the **Person Alert data model** supports both tenants and housing providers by ensuring that critical health, safety, and vulnerability information is captured, tracked, and acted upon effectively.